My Travel & Photography Guide to Oslo, Norway

 A Very Cool Metro

 Oslo's food scene has undergone one of the most dramatic transformations of any Scandinavian capital.
-The city that once struggled for culinary recognition now holds 14 Michelin stars across 11 restaurants, leads the New Nordic movement at its highest levels, and has a café culture that stands with the finest in the world.
+The city now holds 14 Michelin stars across 11 restaurants, leads the New Nordic movement at its highest levels, and has a café culture that stands with the finest in the world.
 The Oslofjord and Norway's cold coastal waters provide exceptional seafood.
 The Norwegian landscape supplies game, foraged mushrooms, and dairy of extraordinary quality.
-You eat well here.

-My personal favorites: The Thief's Fru K for a special evening on the waterfront, Hanami for sushi after a long photography day, Tim Wendelboe for the finest single cup of coffee in Oslo.
+My personal favorites: Fru K at The Thief for a special evening on the waterfront, Hanami for sushi after a long photography day, Tim Wendelboe for the finest single cup of coffee in Oslo.

 Maaemo